sorbet/sorbet/README.md

 You can assert that the fast path ran on `foo__bar.rb` and `foo__baz.rb` with `#assert-fast-path: foo__bar.rb,foo__baz.rb`.

+Note that the default behavior when testing multi-file updates (e.g., `*__1.1.rbupdate` + `*__2.1.rbupdate`) is to include all the files in the file update that is created and sent to the LSP server.
+When testing changes that assert whether the right files were typechecked on the fast path with `assert-fast-path`, you also likely want to declare which files **should not** be included in the file edit, leaving Sorbet to figure out the subset of files to be typechecked. **But** regardless of whether a file was included in the update set, you likely want to assert that error occur at certain points inside the file.
+For this, you can use `# exclude-from-file-update: true` inside an `rbupdate` file.
+Note that when using this, the act of adding the `exclude-from-file-update` assertion in the `rbupdate` will have the effect of shifting all the `error` assertions off by one line compared to where the LSP server will be reporting those errors.
+To work around this, you should leave a spacer line in the previous file, so that the `exclude-from-file-update` assertion replaces the spacer line, instead of being inserted into the file as a completely new line.
+Search for `spacer` in some of the `fast_path` tests to see an example.

 ### LSP recorded tests

 It is possible to record an LSP session and use it as a test.
 We are attempting to move away from this form of